Meet The Team

 Advocacy is Kate’s passion.
 In addition to zealously representing her clients, Kate educates families on how to become the strongest advocates for their children.
 Her goal is to empower and educate parents and families as they navigate the complex special education system.

 Kate holds a Bachelor of Arts in Journalism and Political Science from Indiana University – Bloomington.
-She holds a certificate from COPAA and from the Master IEP Coach Program™.
+She holds a certificate from COPAA and is a member of COPAA and from the Master IEP Coach Program™.

 .